 These cards are the most valuable and rare of the Base Set print runs.
-This 1st print run was printed, distributed, and sold before “Pokémania” fully took root in the United States, making them extremely rare today, particularly in Near Mint condition.
+This initial print run was printed, distributed, and sold out before “Pokémania” fully took root in the United States, making them extremely rare today, particularly in Near Mint condition.
 Collectors who do own these cards will typically have them authenticated and graded by a grading service such as Beckett Grading Services (BGS) or Professional Sports Authenticator (PSA).
 These cards, graded or ungraded, if authentic, can carry significant value.
 For example, the above Charizard card could be worth upwards of $5000 or more to a collector in perfect condition.

 The copyright line reads “© 1995, 96, 98, 99 Nintendo, Creatures, GAMEFREAK. © 1999 Wizards.”
 Interestingly, the later Unlimited print run omits the ’99’ year in the copyright.
 This copyright line is important to identify trainer cards from this print run, as only actual Pokémon had drop shadows in later printings.

 More common than the true 1st edition, Shadowless cards are still quite rare compared to Unlimited edition.
 A Charizard from this printing could have a retail value of up to $2000 in near mint condition.

 There were reportedly six separate printings of the Unlimited Edition of the Base Set.
 The first five print runs had a copyright line that read: “© 1995, 96, 98 Nintendo, Creatures, GAMEFREAK. ©1999 Wizards.”.
 These five print runs are completely identical, with no way to differentiate between them.
 The final print run, which was allegedly only available in the United Kingdom, can be differentiated by a change to the copyright line which reads, ” ©1995, 96, 98 Nintendo, Creatures, GAMEFREAK. ©1999-2000 Wizards.”
 Cards from the sixth print run are much rarer due to their limited geographical distribution.